pgib/jekyll-attendease/README.md

 venues_index_title          | Venues             | Override to set the page.title property of the Venues index page venue_page_title            | Venue: %s          | %s will be substituted with venue's name.
-Override to set the page.title property of the individual Venue page session_slug_uses_code      | false              | If true, the slugs used for session pages.
+Override to set the page.title property of the individual Venue page session_slug_uses_code      | false              | If true, the slugs used for session pages. copy_data                   | false              | If true, the API-provided data gets copied to an 'attendease_data' folder which will be available for consumption by your Javascript

 Remember to replace `https://your-event-subdomain.attendease.com/` with your actual event url, or crazy things will happen!